ourresearch/openalex-docs/the-data/works/README.md

 ### `type`

-_String:_ The type or genre of the work.
+The type or genre of the work (such as "journal article," "book-chapter," or "dissertation").

 This field uses Crossref's "type" controlled vocabulary; you can see all possible values via the Crossref api here: [https://api.crossref.org/types](https://api.crossref.org/types).